 Doak Finch is in his second season as an assistant coach of the Penn State men's and women's swimming programs in 2014.

 He spent the previous 11 seasons as an assistant at the University of Virginia, where he primarily coached the Cavaliers' distance swimmers.
 The UVA distance group had a standout season in 2012-13, capturing four ACC titles, including Kelly Offutt sweeping the women's distance events (500 free, 1,650 free).
 Brad Phillips claimed the men's 500 free, while Jan Daniec took home the title in the 1,650 free.

 In addition to his coaching duties at UVA, Finch was actively involved in recruiting and the strength and conditioning programs.
 He also served on the Virginia Swim Camp and UVA Aquatics swimming staffs during the summer.

-Liz McMillan will enter he sixth season as an assistant swimming and diving coach in Happy Valley.
-A distance specialist during her time at the University of Connecticut, McMillan has the reputation as one of the top recruiters in the nation.
-A four-time BIG EAST finalist while on campus in Storrs, Conn., McMillian made stops Virginia Tech and Florida State before landing on the University Park campus for the 2008-09 season.
+A freestyle specialist during her time at the University of Connecticut, McMillan has the reputation as one of the top recruiters in the nation.
+A four-time Big East finalist while on campus in Storrs, Conn., McMillian made stops at Virginia Tech and Florida State before landing on the University Park campus for the 2008-09 season.